soteria-security/AzureInspect/README.md

 # About Security

 AzureInspect is a script harness that runs other inspector script modules stored in the .\inspectors folder.
-As with any other script you may run with elevated privileges, you should observe certain security hygiene practices:
+As with any other script you may run, you should observe certain security hygiene practices:

 * No untrusted user should have write access to the AzureInspect folder/files, as that user could then overwrite scripts or templates therein and induce you to run malicious code.
 * No script module should be placed in .\inspectors unless you trust the source of that script module.